-Initially began as a trading company, accompanied by British soldiers and engaged in the outfitting of the Empire with goods.
+Initially began as a trading company, accompanied by British soldiers, engaged in the outfitting of the Empire with goods.

 By 1820 had completely subdued the entire Indian subcontinent, been enfolded into the British Government, and begun to ship raw materials home rather than just trinkets, spice and tea.